evhub/coconut/DOCS.md

 ### Underscore Separators

-Coconut allows for one underscore between digits and after base specifiers in numeric literals.
+Coconut allows for one underscore between digits and after base specifiers in numeric literals as specified in [PEP 515](https://www.python.org/dev/peps/pep-0515/).
 These underscores are ignored and should only be used to increase code readability.

 ##### Example